-6.2.3 Seed Cleaning
+5.3.3 Seed cleaning

-According to previous reviews (Evans et al. 1996), maize shipments contained a smaller number of contaminants than other imported grain.
+According to previous reviews (Evans et al., 1996), maize shipments contained a smaller number of contaminants than other imported grain.
 One of the reasons was that the size of maize seed is larger than that of most weed species and has a smooth surface.
 Consequently, appropriate screening and other seed cleaning treatments can exclude many weed seeds.
 In a technical report provided by a stakeholder, screening was considered to be an effective quarantine treatment.

 A number of seed cleaning treatments are available which can exclude weed seed of different size, shape, texture or density to maize.
 Theoretically, if an intensive cleaning technique is adopted, many, but not all, quarantine weed seeds would be excluded.
-While these techniques are applicable and economically justified for the quantities of maize seed normally imported for sowing, the technique may be too expensive for low cost feed grain and a risk of introducing a significant number of new quarantine weed species into Australia would remain.
+While these techniques are applicable and economically justified for the quantities of maize seed normally imported for sowing, for bulk volumes of low cost feed grain the technique may be impractical and a risk of introducing a significant number of new quarantine weed species into Australia would remain.

-6.2.4 Seed Sampling Intensity
+5.3.4 Seed sampling intensity